The Journey to Johnnie Walker

 Johnnie Walker has an unbroken line of Master Blenders stretching back almost 200 years, so there’s a lot of heritage and experience to draw from.
 This, combined with a thirst for learning and absorbing new production techniques and innovations, means we’re always growing and evolving.
 I count myself lucky that I’ve found my way to a job and industry that I really love.

-8. What’s your favourite thing about working at Johnnie Walker?
+8. What’s your favorite thing about working at Johnnie Walker?

 9. HOW HAVE YOU FOUND BEING A FEMALE IN A MALE-DOMINATED INDUSTRY?